 If you don’t want to deal with the mess of soil, then Growing Pothos in Water is the best way to have this versatile houseplant.

-How to Propagate
+How to Propagate Pothos in Water

 Learn how to propagate pothos in the soil here!

-Growing Pothos in Water
+How to Grow Pothos in Water

-Things You’ll Need:
+Things You’ll Need

-- Glass jar, bottle, or vase
+- A clear glass jar, bottle, or vase

 - All-purpose fertilizer (Optional)

-Benefits of Growing Pothos Plants Indoors
+Check out Benefits of Growing Pothos Plants Indoors

 Pothos Plant Care in Water

-- Place the pot in bright indirect sunlight, avoid keeping the plant in the harsh afternoon sunlight, as it can damage the new growth.
+- Place the pot in bright indirect sunlight, and avoid keeping the plant in the harsh afternoon sunlight, as it can damage the new growth.

 - Change the water every 1-2 weeks as water loses oxygen with time, and roots require it for optimum growth.